 Basic Page Sidebar Menu Perry World House

-Inspired by Penn founder Benjamin Franklin's groundbreaking research in electricity, the Lightning Scholar program brings untenured, but tenure-track, faculty at either the assistant or associate level from around the world to Philadelphia for a semester or year of writing, fellowship, and bridging the gap between academia and the policy world.
+Inspired by Penn founder Benjamin Franklin's groundbreaking research in electricity, this program brings untenured, but tenure-track, faculty at either the assistant or associate level from around the world to Philadelphia for a semester or year of writing, fellowship, and bridging the gap between academia and the policy world.

 This fellowship program allows untenured faculty members at leading research universities around the world to join Perry World House and the Penn community for a semester or full academic year in residence in Philadelphia to produce a major research project or book.
-While the fellowship program is for faculty working on global affairs topics, preference is given to faculty working on subjects broadly related to our two research themes, The Future of the Global Order: Technology, Power and Governance and Global Shifts: Urbanization, Migration, and Demography.
+While the fellowship program is for faculty working on global affairs topics, preference will be given to faculty working on subjects broadly related to our two research themes, The Future of the Global Order: Technology, Power and Governance and Global Shifts: Urbanization, Migration, and Demography.
+More information on our research themes can be found here: https://global.upenn.edu/perryworldhouse/research.

 Sarah Bush is an Associate Professor of Political Science at Yale University.
 In 2015, she wrote The Taming of Democracy Assistance: Why Democracy Promotion Does Not Confront Dictators (Cambridge University Press).
 She received her Ph.D. from Princeton University, and her B.A. from Northwestern University.